kingsdigitallab/alice-thornton/frontend/books/book_two.md

 ## Dating

-The book covers material no later than the first year of her widowhood (1668-9) but internal evidence points to a later dating of c.1685-95.
-There is a reference to her brother Christopher’s grandchildren (he had two by c.1685) on page 105, which gives the earliest possible date for composition.
-Thornton also notes that most of the people who spread rumours about her in 1668 were now dead which was more likely the case by 1695 (page 292).
-It is referenced in Book 3 (pages 82, 99, 132), which indicates it was written first and therefore finished by c.1695.
+*Book 2* covers material no later than the first year of her widowhood (1668-9) but internal evidence points to a later dating of c.1685-95.
+There is a reference to her brother Christopher’s grandchildren (he had two by c.1685) on page 105, which gives our earliest date.
+Thornton also notes that most of the people who spread rumours about her in 1668 were now dead which was most likely the case by 1695 (page 292).
+It is referenced in *Book 3* (pages 82, 99, 132), which indicates it was written first and therefore finished by c.1695.

 ## Contents